 Simply put, today’s customers want their lives to be as easy as possible.
-Convenient and effortless transactions are fast becoming expected by customers everywhere.
+Convenient and effortless experiences are fast becoming expected by customers everywhere.
 Moving from providing high-effort customer experience to low-effort interactions cuts costs by 37%, and increases the likelihood of increased purchases by an astonishing 88%.
 Another reason organizations should strive to deliver friction-free experiences is because “Effort is the driver with the strongest tie to customer loyalty”.
 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have an effortless experience.
 Therefore, the ability to provide a low-effort interaction is a key trait of a good customer service representative.

 Harvard Business Review conducted a comprehensive survey of call center representatives and classified them into seven different types, according to their personalities and call center skills.
 Each group’s overall performance was then analyzed based on the agents’ ability to make service interactions as effortless as possible, with other factors including AHT and customer satisfaction also taken into consideration.

-These are the seven types of call center agent skills:
+The seven types of call center agent skills found are:

 - The Controller: Forthright; likes demonstrating expertise and taking charge of customer interactions